MrKriss/CarAuctionAnalysis/README.md

 #Introduction

-This analysis is a work in progress as I investage the hammer price that various cars fetched on the website [http://www.centralcarauctions.com](http://www.centralcarauctions.com), which runs online and showroom car auctions.
+This analysis is a work in progress as I investigate the hammer price that various cars fetched on the website [http://www.centralcarauctions.com](http://www.centralcarauctions.com), which runs online and showroom car auctions.
 The site keeps a back catalogue of all the cars they have ever sold, and what price they went for.

-The Python code and notbooks in this repository source updated data from this website, and step through the analysis I have performed.
+The Python code and notebooks in this repository source updated data from this website, and step through the analysis I have performed.

-The work is predominantly exploritory in nature so far, though overall I am interested in looking at the following questions:
+The work is predominantly exploratory in nature so far, though overall I am interested in looking at the following questions:

 * What factors influence the hammer price?
 * What models of car keep their value the longest?